YiguoHe/SAR-TEXT/README.md

 This is the official repository of the paper:

-> **SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and A Progressive Learning Strategy for Downstream Tasks**（https://arxiv.org/pdf/2507.18743）
+> **SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and A Progressive Learning Strategy for Downstream Tasks**（  https://arxiv.org/pdf/2507.18743  ）

 It includes: